SNB says negative interest rates are already showing effects

-ZURICH (Reuters) - The Swiss National Bank’s introduction of negative interest rates last month has increased the bank’s room for maneuver and has already had an impact on money markets, its chairman said on Thursday.
+ZURICH, Jan 15 (Reuters) - The Swiss National Bank’s introduction of negative interest rates last month has increased the bank’s room for manoeuvre and has already had an impact on money markets, its chairman said on Thursday.

 “(The negative rates) have increased our freedom to act,” Thomas Jordan said.
 “Negative interest rates have an effect on the money market via sight deposits ... we’ve already seen the effect we expected.”